 Although few of the impacts of the Reduced Project Size Alternative would be more severe than those of the Proposed Project, it is notable that Alternative 2 would fail to respond to several policies of the City of Inglewood General Plan which encourage the development of employment-generating uses in the City.
 Further, by eliminating the potential to consolidate LA Clippers team uses, including the arena, practice facility, sports medicine and treatment facilities, and team offices in a single location, Alternative 2 would likely increase the amount of travel between these uses that are currently located disparately throughout the region.
-The result of this would be increased tripmaking and increased VMT.
-Further, the elimination of complementary ancillary uses on the Project Site would likely increase trip-making and VMT for both regular daytime employees as well as for event attendees who would have to travel to other locations for food and drink, hotels, and other activities (Impact 3.14-10).
+The result of this would be increased trip-making and increased VMT.
+Further, the elimination of complementary ancillary uses on the Project Site would likely increase trip-making and VMT for both regular daytime employees as well as for event attendees who would have to travel to other locations for food and drink, hotels, and other activities (Impacts 3.14-10, 3.14-26, 3.14-36, and 3.14-45).
 These effects would tend to exacerbate the generation of air pollutants, GHG emissions, congestion, and other such effects at a regional level.

 The Reduced Project Size Alternative would meet some, but not all of the City's objectives for the project.
-The City objectives to promote economic development, the economic health and welfare, and City revenues (City Objective 2); to strengthen the community by providing public and youth-oriented space (City Objective 4); and to create employment and construction-related employment opportunities in the City of Inglewood (City Objective 7) would only be partially met under this alternative as no retail use, team practice facility, sports medical clinic or team offices would be included.
+The City objectives to promote economic development, the economic health and welfare, and City revenues (City Objective 2); to strengthen the community by providing public and youth-oriented space (City Objective 4); and to increase sports and entertainment employment opportunities (City Objective 6) would only be partially met under this alternative as no retail use, team practice facility, sports medical clinic or team offices would be included.
 Further, the elimination of the team practice facility, sports medical clinic, and team office means that the LA Clippers would continue to generate VMT and associated air pollutants and GHG emissions during commute trips between these uses located around the Los Angeles basin.
-As such, Alternative 2 would be less responsive to City Objective 10 because it would be less environmentally conscious than the Proposed Project.
+As such, Alternative 2 would be less responsive to City Objective 8 because it would be less environmentally conscious than the Proposed Project.